 Finding Limitless Possibilities

-Raised by creative parents in an Amish farming community in rural Pennsylvania, Jakielski and her four siblings spent their days making stuff.
+Raised by creative parents in a community that included a large Amish population in rural Pennsylvania, Jakielski and her four siblings spent their days making stuff.
 With restricted access to TV and gaming and unrestricted access to tools and a barn full of odds and ends, they had to create their own fun.
 From building inventive slides and traps, embroidering with her grandmother, and hanging drywall with her father, Jakielski explains that her “childhood set the foundation for a love of all materials and the magical transformations that they could undergo.”
 Her journey as a maker has been a wild one: at 15 she set out to be a potter, at 22 a glass blower, then at 27 a textile artist.
 While pursuing her undergraduate degree at Alfred University, in Alfred, New York, she felt pressure to categorize herself as an artist through her material choices.
 At the University of Colorado, Boulder, where she earned her master’s degree, concept was king, and she had the freedom to choose a medium based on the idea, not the other way around.
 Now, it’s a free for all and Jakielski doesn’t feel the need to define herself as a media-specific artist, but the limitless possibilities of ceramics have captured her attention and her current goal (when she is not beekeeping) is wrapped in the pursuit of excellence in ceramic craftsmanship.

 Jakielski’s new work goes against everything she learned about clay in her academic training.
 She was introduced to a new way of thinking about clay through her husband, who is a ceramic engineer at a private ceramic technology company.
 There, she was offered a residency and explains that she was exposed to “new ways of working with this ancient material.
 From tape casting to foaming to gelling, my time in the laboratory was truly experimental, each new discovery bringing a wave of possibilities and excitement.”
 She ended up working for a year in this computer-controlled, industrial ceramics facility.
 It was a whole new world and her definition of ceramics was broadened substantially.